AsteriskCodes/Nincompoopery/ViewSourceCopier.md

 <details>
   <summary><h3>Second Version</h3></summary>

-  This bookmark automatically copies the view source url.
+  This bookmark automatically copies the view source url or your current tab.

   This is the second version of the view source copier:
   ```js